eternal-flame-AD/vds-yumechi-top/docs/lab-notes/virtual/rosetta/hibridize.md

 ---
-id: thread-then-hibridize
+id: thread-then-hybridize
-title: Thread and hibridize model from homologys
+title: Thread and hybridize model from homologys
 ---

 ## Threading with RosettaCM